-Brussels has a lot to offer; one could easily spend a week discovering the many touristic attractions, hidden gems, and diverse cuisine.
+Brussels has a lot to offer; one could easily spend a week discovering the many tourist attractions, hidden gems, and diverse cuisine.
 If you only have one day in Brussels, better make the best out of it!
-Lace up your bootstraps, it’s time for an adventure into the heart of this European metropolis.
+Lace-up your bootstraps, it’s time for an adventure into the heart of this European metropolis.

 The city of Brussels is the deliciously multicultural and vibrant capital of both Belgium and Europe and as such attracts flocks of tourists each year.
 With good reason!
 Aside from a very lavish Grand Place (main square) dripping in gold, the streets are lined with Art Nouveau masterpieces and every second establishment is a bar serving…Belgian beer!